mcgov/asan_alignment_example/README.md

     12 bytes of accesible memory followed by 4 bytes of padding (00 04)
     16 bytes of accessible memory (00 00)
     8 bytes of padding (f7)

-   Element p1 is 4 bytes large, so it will only take up a nibble of shadow memory, this is the 04 you see when reading from the right.
+Element p1 is 4 bytes large, so it will only take up a nibble of shadow memory, this is the 04 you see when reading from the left.
 This 04 means that only the 4 most significant bytes of the qword are accessable.
 The rest of the bytes in that qword are unaddressable.
    Let's use a small byte array as an example, we'll set it at address 0 and use a 32 bit address space for this example.

    0x00000000 : [ 0x00 0x11 0x22 0x33 0x44 0x55 0x66 0x77 ] ...